 This year’s Robert Clayton Black Memorial Fellow is resident acting company member Mia Ellis.
 Mia holds a BA in music and vocal performance from Tugaloo College and an MFA from Brown/ Trinity Rep MFA program.
 She joined Trinity Rep’s acting company in 2013, and divides her time between Providence, New York City, and other work locations.
 This season Mia will portray Sarah in our spring production of Ragtime.
 Audiences will remember her portrayal of Camae in last season’s production of The Mountaintop, as well as memorable characters in To Kill A Mockingbird, Blues for Mister Charlie, The Glass Menagerie, Melancholy Play: a chamber musical, The Grapes of Wrath, Intimate Apparel, Clybourne Park, and A Christmas Carol.
 Her other regional theater experience includes Bread Loaf, The Gamm, Santa Cruz Shakespeare, Seattle Repertory Company, and the Virginia Stage Company.
 Mia’s film and television work includes appearances on The Good Fight, Elementary, and Person of Interest.
 She has taught in our Young Actors Summer Institute, and has been instrumental in our new work development process.

-Established by the family of former company member Robert Clayton Black, this fellowship supports the salary of a young actor employed in regular season, mainstage productions at Trinity Repertory Company.
+Established by the family and friends of former company member Robert Clayton Black, this fellowship supports the salary of a young actor employed in regular season, mainstage productions at Trinity Repertory Company.
 Bob Black (1947-2014) acted at Trinity Rep in over 30 productions from 1969–83, before working in film, radio, and television in New York and Los Angeles.
 His media work included featured roles with As The World Turns, Another World, Guiding Light, Loving, General Hospital, and several public television productions.
 He was also a talented musician and writer.

 Established by the late Herb Kaplan in memory of his son, the Peter Kaplan Memorial Fund underwrites the salary of a developing young actor or director, typically a graduate of the Brown/Trinity Rep MFA program, as they work on the Trinity Rep stage.
 This year’s recipient, Tiffany Nichole Greene is a Dallas/NYC-based director and actor, who directed our Fall Rep production of Skeleton Crew and holds an MFA in Acting from Brown/Trinity Rep. According to Peter Kaplan’s father, his main interests were poetry, literature and theater.
 He edited 17 books — including Guggenheim Fellow and Brown University Professor James Schevill’s Cathedral of Ice (later adapted for the Trinity Rep stage) — before he died in 1977 at age 19.
 Because they did most of their communication through the mail, most of the people who worked with Peter as an editor had no idea that they were dealing with someone in his teens.
 One of his poetry books was hailed as “Poetry Book of the Year.”